Teaching

 NEU 502B

-This lab course covers the methodological landscape of human cognitive neuroscience research.
-Students will learn the fundamentals of experimental design, data collection, preprocessing, and statistical analysis for fMRI, EEG/MEG, and ECoG, with an emphasis on best practices in reproducible neuroscience.
+This lab course surveys the methodological landscape of cognitive computational neuroscience research.
+Students will learn the fundamentals of experimental design, data collection, preprocessing, and statistical analysis for fMRI and EEG/MEG, with an emphasis on best practices in reproducible neuroscience.
 Lectures will set the conceptual foundation for interactive, hands-on lab work using Jupyter notebooks.
-Advanced topics include multivariate pattern analysis (MVPA), representational similarity analysis (RSA), functional connectivity, intersubject correlation (ISC) analysis, and regularized encoding models.
-Students will be expected to design, analyze, and write up an fMRI experiment as a final project.
+Advanced topics include multivariate pattern analysis (MVPA), representational similarity analysis (RSA), and regularized encoding models.
+This year, we’re experimenting with a new format that will interleave two threads: empirical (E) classes focused on fMRI and MEG projects, and computational (C) classes focused on modeling and neural networks.
+E classes will provide the empirical backbone of the course, while C classes (typically on Wednesdays) will focus on interactive modeling exercises paralleling the topics discussed in 502A.
+These two threads will converge over the course of the term.
+Students will be expected to design, analyze, and write up a both an fMRI experiment and an OPM-MEG experiment as graded projects.